 Academic dishonesty occurs when a student misrepresents his or her connection to the ideas or materials of a project.
 Academic dishonesty includes the presentation of the words or ideas from another source as one's own words, without proper acknowledgement.
 It also includes any "heavy-handed" assistance in the creation of work submitted for academic evaluation.
 When the balance of student work is overshadowed by unrecognized contributions from other sources, it will be regarded as intentional: the evasion, substitution, or misrepresentation by the student as to whom the credit belongs.
 Any form of academic misconduct or dishonesty may result in a failing grade for the course and disciplinary action.

 Guidance

 All students participate in a structured four-year guidance program.
 Upon entering as 9th graders, each student joins a small guidance group, led by a teacher who serves as their Guide and advocate.
-Guidance groups meet three times a week, during the 2020-21 school year.

 Guidance Curriculum